 But I have to say the years of Trump changed me.
 There was a time I maintained more journalistic detachment; I hewed tightly to the facts and hesitated to provide much interpretation, let alone explicitly express my moral position or my feelings.
 Trump and all those who were attracted by him changed that.

 For anyone who followed me on Twitter, I hope you have seen my sense of duty shifted, deepened—to tell the truth as clearly as I could.
 To say what I think and feel.
 To make every effort I could to provide reminders of the difference between true and false, right and wrong, sanity and sheer madness.
 Doing this was an obligation at a time when our democracy, human decency, indeed reality itself, was under attack.

 If I hoped Trump’s departure could put an end to the worst of this, we have seen how seditious extremists and millions of Americans, including a majority of elected Republicans, continue to stand with Trump and against our democracy and the rule of law.

 So continuing vigilance and assertions of the values of democracy over autocracy remain my duty.
 Dare I say, I think it remains the duty of each of us who care about the promise of America and a better life.
 That’s why I hope you’ll join me in this continuing journey and why I hope America, America will build into a motivated community dedicated to positive change.

 What Subscribers Get

 Every subscriber will receive thrice-weekly dispatches, delivered straight into your email inbox.
-Paid subscribers will receive these plus additional timely dispatches, the ability to post comments, audio versions of written pieces, Q&As, community forums, early access to video interviews and occasional samplings of a book in process.
+Paid subscribers will receive these plus additional timely dispatches, audio versions of written pieces, Q&As, community forums, early access to video interviews and occasional samplings of a book in process.
 Founding members will receive all this plus invites to other special events and undying gratitude.

 A Final Note